-- a) Establish agenda and select facilitators for general meetings. - b) Monitor and assist committee work and refer matters to committees. - c) Request and receive regular reports from committees. - d) Authorize and ratify specific expenditures - e) Authorize and carry out the decisions of the GPCA general membership and make executive decisions (but not set policy) between General Assembly meetings. - f) May make statements in the name of the party - g) Is authorized to retain legal council on behalf of the GPCA. - h) Is authorized to make decisions which legal counsel advises. - 7-1.2 Membership
+- a) Establish agenda and select facilitators for general meetings. - b) Monitor and assist committee work and refer matters to committees. - c) Request and receive regular reports from committees. - d) Authorize and ratify specific expenditures - e) Authorize and carry out the decisions of the GPCA general membership and make executive decisions (but not set policy) between General Assembly meetings. - f) May make statements in the name of the party - g) Is authorized to retain legal council on behalf of the GPCA. - h) Is authorized to make decisions which legal counsel advises.

+7-1.2 Membership

-The Coordinating Committee shall be composed of up to twenty voting members including fourteen regional representatives and up to six at-large representatives.
-There are ten regions as determined by the General Assembly.
-Two regional representatives are allocated to each of the four regions with the largest number of registered green party voters, as determined by the Liaison to the Secretary of State from the most current California Report of Registration available on January 1st of each year.
-One regional representative is allocated to each of the remaining six regions.
+The Coordinating Committee shall be composed of up to twenty voting members, including sixteen regional representatives and up to four at-large representatives.
+The General Assembly shall define the regions, and determine the allocation of regional representatives.
 Diversity and gender balance are encouraged through the election of at-large representatives.
 CC representatives are not eligible for the positions of Treasurer and Liaison to the Secretary of State.